Adam Małysz: Ski jumping career

 In the following years, as is the case with almost all ski jumpers in the prime of their career, Małysz was unable to maintain his previous form.
 He only managed twelfth in the 2003–04 season, finishing on the podium four times but without a win.
 2004–05 saw an improvement with fourth place in the overall standings as well as four wins; these came on the large hill in Harrachov, the ski flying hill in Kulm, and a double win in Zakopane.
 The only highlights of Małysz's 2005–06 campaign, in which he finished ninth overall, were third place in Kuopio and a win in Oslo.

 Małysz experienced a significant career resurgence in 2006–07, which began with a surprise win in Oberstdorf in January 2007.
 This was followed up by a double victory in Titisee-Neustadt, an individual gold medal on the normal hill at the 2007 World Championships, and a hat-trick of wins during the Nordic Tournament (Lahti, Kuopio, and Oslo) to win his third and final such title.
 The season was punctuated with a clean sweep of all three competitions in Planica, which enabled him to leapfrog his younger competitor Anders Jacobsen with only two competitions remaining.
 This secured Małysz a fourth World Cup title, equalling Matti Nykänen's record total in the 1980s.

 Sporadic success from 2008 to 2011 saw Małysz achieve seventeen podiums, as well as silver medals in both the individual normal hill and large hill competitions at the 2010 Winter Olympics in Vancouver.
-A fitting end to Małysz's career came in the form of a home victory in Zakopane on 21 January 2011 and third place at the season finale in Planica on 20 March.
+A fitting end to Małysz's career came in the form of a home victory in Zakopane on 21 January 2011, an individual bronze medal on the normal hill at the 2011 World Championships in Oslo on 26 February, and third place at the season finale in Planica on 20 March.
 Małysz publicly announced his retirement from ski jumping six days later.